 Anne Mione: a Moma-certified director

 When Anne Mione was offered the directorship of Montpellier Management (MOMA), she couldn’t refuse.
-It was an opportunity to give back to the institute “everything it has given[her],” shesays, both in terms of her international responsibilities and in research and teaching—since she has, among other things, established a chair and a master’s program in apprenticeship.
+It was an opportunity to give back to the institute everything it has given[her],” shesays, both at the institutional level—through her international responsibilities—and in research and teaching, since she has established, among other things, a chair and a master’s program in apprenticeship.

 AACSB Accreditation

-Above all, the management professor sees this challenging assignment as the culmination of her career, particularly given the questions surrounding the institution’sAACSB accreditation.“Having devoted a large part of my research to standards and certifications, I felt I was well-positioned to re-examine the foundations, strategic challenges, and the need to fully embrace the accreditation process so that it can deliver its benefits, explains the new director.
+Above all, the management professor sees this challenging assignment—particularly given the questions surrounding the institution’sAACSB accreditation—as the culmination of her career.“Having devoted a large part of my research to standards and certifications, I felt I was well-positioned to reexamine the fundamentals, the strategic issues, and the need to fully embrace the accreditation process so that it can deliver its benefits, explains the new director.

 AACSB accreditation is an international mark of quality.
-“But it’s not just about winning a medal; accreditation is a process, explains the woman who knows she must lead her team through a long and arduous process.
-She is convinced that it will be an opportunity to reflect together on the institution’s vision.
+“But it’s not just about winning a medal—accreditation is a process, explains the woman who knows she must lead her team through a long-term project.
+She is convinced that it will be an opportunity for everyone to reflect together on the institution’s vision.

-“What makes MOMA a good candidate—or not—for certification?”
+“What makes MOMA a good—or not so good—candidate for certification?”
 Anne Mione wants to take the time to figure this out, along with the rest of her team.
-She’ll also have to rely on her interpersonal skills.“Bringing things up to standard can be met with resistance if the standards aren’t shared.
-It’s complicated to incorporate metrics that both validate and invalidate practices.”
+She’ll also have to rely on her interpersonal skills.“Bringing the organization up to standard can be a difficult process if the standards aren’t shared by everyone.
+It’s complicated to incorporate metrics that both validate and invalidate certain practices.”

 In this case, to enhance the international recognition that is so important to her.
-Having long served as the head of international relations, she is proud to have significantly increased academic mobility and the number of international students, which has grown from a handful to over a hundred.
-This has been achieved through partnerships with institutions in Shanghai, Brazil, and Morocco.
-The professor also knows that an accreditation helps boost the university’s reputation, as it isn’t necessarily equipped to showcase its strengths on a broader stage.
+Having long been in charge of international relations, she is pleased to have significantly increased academic mobility and the number of international students, which has grown from a handful to more than a hundred.
+This has been achieved through collaborations with institutions in Shanghai, Brazil, and Morocco.
+The professor also knows that an accreditation helps boost the university’s reputation, as it is not necessarily equipped to showcase its strengths on a broader stage.

 On the educational front, Anne Mione launched the Master’s in Retail Management in 2025, an apprenticeship program she is proud of.
-“I see the students thrive in the professional world, and I am convinced of the value of their academic background, which has trained them to think critically and take a step back from current realities.” ” She is also pleased to be able to “instill a taste for research and critical thinking in students, particularly those coming from vocational bachelor’s programs for whom these are new approaches.”
-Especially since some may have been disheartened by academic elitism, she confides .
+“I see the students thrive in the professional world, and I am convinced of the value of their academic background, which has trained them to think critically and take a step back to assess current realities.” ” She is also pleased to be able to “instill a passion for research and critical thinking in students, particularly those coming from vocational bachelor’s programs for whom these are new approaches.”
+Especially since some may have been hurt by academic elitism, she confides .

 The Rise of AI